keithorange/RealityScript/README.md

 - **Quick Compilation**: Convert your RealityScript into a polished screenplay seamlessly.

 **Installing VS Code Extension**
-- Copy `realityscript-vscode` into your `~/.vscode/extensions` dir for Mac and Linux, and similar extension dir for Windows.
+- Copy `realityscript-vscode/` into your `~/.vscode/extensions` dir for Mac and Linux, and similar extension dir for Windows.

 ## Integration with ChatGPT